acuity-social/mix-item-dag/README.md

-# mix-item-parents
+# mix-item-dag
-MIX smart contract to maintain permanent parent / child item relationships.
+MIX smart contract to maintain a directed acyclic graph of items.